-We will seek volunteers comprising 40 ME/CFS patients and 20 controls.
+We will seek volunteers comprising 40 ME/CFS patients and 20 controls to participate in this NIH funded (U54AI178855) project.
 The ME/CFS subjects will be identified by expert physician Dr. Susan Levine, M.D.
 (Manhattan, NY).
 Only those participants whose onset of ME/CFS was before 2020 will be eligible.
 Instructions for volunteering as a patient or control will be provided on the Center website at a later date.

 The volunteers will fill out a large number of online surveys that will characterize various aspects of their current and past health, as well as specific ME/CFS symptoms.
 In a one-time visit to the Hospital for Special Surgery, each participant will provide a blood and a urine sample and undergo a muscle biopsy.
 The muscle to be sampled will be the vastus lateralis, which is on the side of the thigh, part of the quadriceps muscle.